MATT-IYOR/Sales-Analysis-Project/README.md

 - What are the monthly or seasonal sales trends?
 - Who are the top customers by sales value?

-### Results/Findings

 ### Recomendations

-Norway in 2020 shows the highest online sales and lowest return rates, we recommend expanding Norway-targeted marketing campaigns and inventory for online channels in that region
+Norway in 2020 shows the highest online sales and lowest return rates, I recommend expanding Norway-targeted marketing campaigns and inventory for online channels.